ivan-kleshnin/unredux/4.todos-advanced/README.md

 Believe me or not – everything will keep working.
 So isn't that a great idea?
 An opportunity to remove a signature argument is always tempting.
 I don't think it's so great because:

-1. Argument is dropped but the action declaration gets additional complexity.
+1. Argument is dropped but the action declaration gets an additional complexity.
 2. Actions now require `seed` to be declared before them (hurting the cohesion).
 3. You get a lot of additional complexity in more complex store implementations (e.g. stores with history)
 4. Because a change from sync to async can't make it easier...